Pandora Media (P) Q2 2017 Results - Earnings Call Transcript

 We also believe that the more we can help demonstrate and tell the story around the ROI on our advertising, the effectiveness of our advertising, that is something that helps us continue to command a premium price in the market.
 And we have initiatives in that area as well that allow us to pair our data with a lot of different types of third-party data to demonstrate very explicit sales lift and other things that come as a result of our advertising.
 We don't have enough of our clients utilizing those capabilities today, and so that is something that we are looking to invest to make simpler and easier by way of bringing some more technology to the equation.

-On the question of LPMs, the key there is we do have these thresholds that we have to achieve in order to get to the normalized levels of LPM that we've indicated in the past.
+On the question of LPMs, the key there is we do have these thresholds that we have to achieve in order to get to the normalized levels of LPMs that we've indicated in the past.
 I don't have any specific timeframes to put around that.
 But as we model the business for the long run, those are still what we believe to be appropriate numbers.

 Operator